Gail Venables MBACP Accred.

 Welcome to my profile!
 I am a Cognitive Behaviour Therapist and Counsellor (for individuals and couples), offering help for low mood, depression, anxiety, panic, stress, relationship problems, self esteem, anger and many other problems (please see below).

-I work in Hereford, Leominster and the Presteigne/Radnor area.
+I work in Leominster and the Presteigne/Radnor area of Powys.

 I offer Cognitive Behaviour Therapy and Counselling to individuals on most issues, plus Couple Counselling and Relationship Counselling (also see below).

 I hope you find the following information helpful when taking the difficult step in trying to choose the right therapy and the right counsellor for you.

 Cognitive Behaviour Therapy (CBT) actively challenges thoughts and behaviour patterns and works towards positive changes with a focused and problem- solving approach, providing strategies for coping with life beyond therapy.
 It is based on the theory that the way we think and behave has a direct effect on our mood, and our ability to cope with all that life throws at us.